bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 BCovrin Test | TBD | --- | ---

 ## 2.7.
 Information Trust Requirements
 BC is bound by the [Freedom of Information and Protection of Privacy Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96165_00).
-BC’s Freedom of Information and Protection of Privacy Act which sets out the access and privacy rights of individuals as they relate to the public sector.
+BC’s Freedom of Information and Protection of Privacy Act sets out the access and privacy rights of individuals as they relate to the public sector.

 ## 2.8.
 Inclusion, Equitability, and Accessibility Requirements